centreon/centreon-plugins/doc/en/developer/plugins_global.md

   }

 ```
-For example, Warning and Critical thresholds can be validate in
+For example, Warning and Critical thresholds can be validated in
 **check_options** method:

 ```perl